Multitasking & Task Switching: The Real Cost to Focus

 For example, one study showed that people riding an in-place cycling bike while completing a cognitive task actually improved their cycling speed.

-This exemplifies how productive multitasking requires tasks that either use adequately different parts of the brain or don't require much thought.
+This exemplifies how focused multitasking requires tasks that either use adequately different parts of the brain or don't require much thought.
 It seemed as though doing the task made them forget about the cycling.

-Increase Productivity While Multitasking
+Increase Attention Control While Multitasking

 How are Memory and Multitasking Linked?